NichlasB/wp-custom-login-manager/README.txt

 * Enhanced security features

 == Upgrade Notice ==

+= 1.1.1 =
+This update fixes an important issue with error message display during password resets.
+If you're using the password reset functionality with Turnstile verification, we recommend updating.

 = 1.1.0 =
 Security enhancement: This version adds rate limiting, Cloudflare Turnstile integration, and email verification.
 Please configure your API keys in the settings after updating.